IgorTimoshenko/IMTDataGridBundle/README.md

 }
 ```

-Then, you can install the new dependencies by running [Composer][3]'s update
+Then, you can install the new dependencies by running Composer's update command
-command from the directory where your `composer.json` file is located:
+from the directory where your `composer.json` file is located:

 ```sh
 $ php composer.phar update imt/data-grid-bundle
 ```

-Now, [Composer][3] will automatically download all required files, and install
+Now, Composer will automatically download all required files, and install them
-them for you.
+for you.
 All that is left to do is to update your `AppKernel.php` file, and
 register the new bundle:

 ```php